Oracle beats outlook, shrugs off fiscal debate

-BOSTON/SAN FRANCISCO Technology giant Oracle Corp said software sales growth will stay strong into the new year despite fears that there could be big tax hikes and U.S. government spending cuts that could cause a slump in spending by customers.
+BOSTON/SAN FRANCISCO Technology giant Oracle Corp said software sales growth will stay strong into the new year despite a looming fiscal crisis that investors have worried could cause a slump in IT spending.

 Oracle President Safra Catz told investors that businesses were still looking to spend money already allocated to 2012 technology budgets.